flinty-custom0z/realty-website/workbench.md

 ## Backlog

-- Admin login not working when accessing website via IP address (but working via localhost)

 ## Next

-- Change name to "Вторичный Выбор"
 - Details Page
   - When I click on delete in details it should go back to the appropriate list, not to admin listings panel
 - Link to admin pannel/login somewhere on every page
 - Implement search, right now it's not working
 - Button to reset filter
-- Edit "Риелтор" - contact details
+- Edit "Риелтор" - contact details - add a contact details property and let them choose one of the people, let admin edit the list of people

 ## Later

+- Admin login not working when accessing website via IP address (but working via localhost)
 - Edit history